oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 The Actuator Profile for the basic Stateless Packet Filtering Producers specifies the minimum functionality required in order for an OpenC2 SLPF Producer implementation to be conformant.

 1. General Conformance:
-    1. **MUST** support JSON serialization of OpenC2 commands that are syntactically valid in accordance with the property tables presented in [Section 2.1](#2.1-openc2-command-components).
+    1. **MUST** support JSON serialization of OpenC2 commands that are syntactically valid in accordance with the property tables presented in [Section 2.1](#21-openc2-command-components).
-    2. All serializations **MUST** be implemented in a manner such that the serialization validates against and provides a one-to-one mapping to the property tables in section 2.1 of this specification.
+    2. All serializations **MUST** be implemented in a manner such that the serialization validates against and provides a one-to-one mapping to the property tables in [Section 2.1](#21-openc2-command-components) of this specification.
     3. **MUST** support the use of a Transfer Specification that is capable of delivering authenticated, ordered, lossless and uniquely identified OpenC2 messages.
     4. **MUST** be conformant with Version 1.0 (or higher) of the Language Specification
 2. Base Commands (ACTION and TARGET pairs):
     1. **MUST** implement the following action target pairs where the actions and targets are defined in version 1.0 of the Language Specification.
-        1. ‘allow ip_connection’  in accordance with the normative text provided in section 2.3.1 of this specification
+        1. ‘allow ip_connection’  in accordance with the normative text provided in section [2.3.1](#231-allow) of this specification
-        2. ‘allow ip_addr’ in accordance with the normative text provided in section 2.3.1 of this specification
+        2. ‘allow ip_addr’ in accordance with the normative text provided in section [2.3.1](#231-allow) of this specification
-        3. ‘deny ip_connection’  in accordance with the normative text provided in section 2.3.2 of this specification
+        3. ‘deny ip_connection’  in accordance with the normative text provided in section [2.3.2](#232-deny) of this specification
-        4. ‘deny ip_addr’ in accordance with the normative text provided in section 2.3.2 of this specification
+        4. ‘deny ip_addr’ in accordance with the normative text provided in section [2.3.2](#231-deny) of this specification
-        5. ‘query openc2’ in accordance with the normative text provided in version 1.0 of the OpenC2 Language Specification.
+        5. ‘query openc2’ in accordance with the normative text provided in version 1.0 of the [OpenC2 Language Specification](http://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html).
 3. Command Arguments:
     1. **MUST** implement the ‘response_requested’ command argument as a valid option for any command: